neo4j-contrib/py2neo/docs/index.rst

 Unlike previous releases, Py2neo does not require an HTTP-enabled server and can work entirely through Bolt.

 When considering whether to use py2neo or the `official Python Driver for Neo4j <https://github.com/neo4j/neo4j-python-driver>`_, there is a trade-off to be made.
-Py2neo offers a larger surface, with both a higher level API and an OGM, but the official driver provides mechanisms to work with clusters, such as automatic retries.
+Py2neo offers a larger surface, with both a higher level API and an OGM, but the official driver is fully supported by Neo4j.
 If you are new to Neo4j, need an OGM, do not want to learn Cypher immediately, or require data science integrations, py2neo may be the better choice.
-If you are building a high-availability Enterprise application, or are using a cluster, you likely need the official driver.
+If you are in an Enterprise environment where you require support, you likely need the official driver.

 Releases & Versioning